 Who Is Most at Risk for “Meth Mouth”?

 Meth users who describe their meth use as either “moderate” or “heavy” are most likely to suffer from meth mouth than occasional meth users.
 However, research has shown that women and cigarette smokers are more likely to develop “meth mouth”, although it is unclear why this pattern exists.

-As if you needed another reason to worry about the effects of meth, “meth mouth” is a constellation of problems that culminate in an unsightly and painful dental situation.
+As if you needed another reason to worry about the effects of meth or seek treatment for your meth addiction, “meth mouth” is a constellation of problems that culminate in an unsightly and painful dental situation.